-IRT Jules Verne, set up in 2012 as part of the Investissement d’Avenir (Future Investment) programme, is a mutualized industrial research centre dedicated to advanced manufacturing technologies.
+IRT Jules Verne, set up in 2012 as part of the Investissement d’Avenir (Future Investment) programme, is a mutualized industrial research centre dedicated to manufacturing.
 Its vocation is to improve the competitiveness of strategic industrial sectors in France by creating disruptive technologies for manufacturing processes.
 Its mission is to speed up innovation and technology transfer to factories.

 The IRT team works hand in hand with the very best industrial and academic resources in the manufacturing field.

-Working closely with production equipment manufacturers and integrators, IRT Jules Verne caters to 4 strategic industrial sectors: aeronautics, shipbuilding, the automotive industry, and renewable marine energy.
+Working closely with production equipment manufacturers and integrators, IRT Jules Verne caters to 4 strategic industrial sectors.

 In its bid to provide comprehensive solutions up to scale-1 demonstrators, IRT Jules Verne installs and utilises a wide range of exclusive state-of-the-art equipment.